LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

     \right)
 \end{equation}$

 This results in two sets of linear system of equations with coefficient matrices for the left- and right-hand side of the equations.
 The corresponding coefficients and right-hand side of each linear system of equations needs to be adjusted according to the given boundary conditions, as shown in the *CNA*, for example.
-For more details on how this is implemented, see the [source code](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).
+For more details on how this is implemented, see the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).

 ### Variable Thermal Parameters

-...
+...*tba*...

 For the explicit solver and the defect correction method, one needs the extended temperature field, which includes the *ghost nodes*, to solve the *temperature equation*.
 Thereby, the current temperature field is assigned to the *centroids* of the extended field to use it as the *old* temperature and to calculate the temperature at the new time step.
-For the remaining solvers, the current temperature at the *centroids* is assigned to the known righ-hand side vector, and one needs to collect the coefficients for each matrix to solve for the unknown temperature.
+For the remaining solvers, the current temperature at the *centroids* is assigned to the known righ-hand side vector, and one needs to collect the coefficients for each matrix to solve for the unknown temperature at the new time step.

 ## Steady State Solution

 **Note:** So far, variable thermal parameters are only implemented in the 1-D time-dependent and 2-D steady state solutions (except for the 2-D defect correction method, which also enables a time-dependent 2-D solution for variable thermal parameters).
+This will be updated from time to time.

 In steady state, one assumes that the temperature does not vary over time (i.e., $\frac{\partial T}{\partial t}=0$) and the *temperature equation* simplifies to an *elliptic partial differential* equation (i.e., the *Poission equation*).

 ### Poisson Solution (constant *k*)